benceBalazs/YATTT/yattt_app/README.md

-## To locally execute tests and generate codeCoverage:
+## To locally execute tests and generate JacococodeCoverage:
 ``gradle clean JacocoCodeCoverage``